defano/pig-tutorial/README.md

 It should be obvious that the first element in the tuple is the camera address (i.e., `4200 S CICERO AVENUE`); the second element is the number of tickets issued (`19800`) and the third element is the total revenue collected by the city (assuming a $100 fine with no tickets overturned in court).

+Congratulations on your first Pig Latin script!

 #### Find cameras and dates that issued an abnormally large number of tickets

+Next, lets see if we can identify dates on which camera's issued an abnormally large number of tickets.
+For the purposes of this exercise, we're going to define _abnormally large_ as any date on which the number of tickets issued by a camera are in the 99th percentile of tickets issued (i.e., fewer than 1% of all days produce more tickets for the given camera).

+Our algorithm is:
+* Count the number of tickets issued per camera, per date
+* Determine how many tickets constitute the 99th percentile for each camera
+* Join the 99th percentile data with the number of tickets per camera per day
+* Filter the result, eliminating records where the number of tickets issued is fewer than the 99th percentile.

+We'll be making use of a LinkedIn-authored _user defined function_, (UDF) called "DataFu" in this exercise to simplify the calculation percentiles/quantiles.
+UDFs provide an extension to the Pig Latin language and can be written in Java, Python and Javascript.
+Authoring UDFs is relatively straightforward, although the details are beyond the scope of this lab.

+1. Create a new script by clicking the "+ NEW SCRIPT" link on the page.
+Give the new script a name like `Outliers`.
+2. Upload the DataFu UDF to the Hortonworks platform by clicking the "Upload UDF Jar" button.
+Locate the `datafu-1.2.0.jar` library under the `lib` directory of the USB (or on GitHub, [https://github.com/defano/ccc-big-data/blob/master/lib/datafu-1.2.0.jar](here)).
+3. In order to make use of this library inside our Pig Latin script, we need to tell Pig about it and, as a convenience, assign an alias to the function's name (so as not to have to refer to the method using its fully-qualified package name):
+        REGISTER datafu-1.2.0.jar
+        DEFINE Quantile datafu.pig.stats.StreamingQuantile('0.99');
+4. Like our last script, we only need to load the ticket data: tickets = LOAD 'default.all_rlc_tickets_2012' USING org.apache.hcatalog.pig.HCatLoader();
+5. Finally, your script should look like:

+        REGISTER datafu-1.2.0.jar
+        DEFINE Quantile datafu.pig.stats.StreamingQuantile('0.99');

+        tickets = LOAD 'default.all_rlc_tickets_2012' USING org.apache.hcatalog.pig.HCatLoader();

+        tickets_by_address_date = FOREACH (GROUP tickets BY (camera_address, date)) GENERATE
+        	group.camera_address AS camera_address,
+            group.date AS date,
+            COUNT(tickets) AS ticket_count;

+        quantiles_by_address = FOREACH (GROUP tickets_by_address_date BY (camera_address)) GENERATE
+        	group AS camera_address,
+            Quantile(tickets_by_address_date.(ticket_count)) AS quantile_99,
+            AVG(tickets_by_address_date.(ticket_count)) AS average;

+        tickets_quantiles = JOIN tickets_by_address_date BY camera_address, quantiles_by_address BY camera_address;
+        outliers = FILTER tickets_quantiles BY (ticket_count > quantile_99.($0));

+        DUMP outliers;

 #### Count the appeal results by camera

 #### Find cameras and dates that produced abnormal appeal success